Last modified: May 24, 2022

 High School Students can take actual UVU courses through Live Interactive Education!

-Live Interactive Education (formerly called Distance Learning) is a great opportunity for Timpview students to earn college credit while in high school.
+Live Interactive Education (or Distance Education) is another great Concurrent Enrollment opportunity for Timpview students to earn college credit while in high school.
 Utah Valley Professors are on the UVU campus teaching in a special classroom designed to transmit the class throughout the state.
 The high-tech equipment enables students to communicate with the professor on campus in real-class time while attending their high school class at Timpview High School in the Media Center.

 Distance Education courses give dual college and high school credit.
-For each 3-credit hour college class, students receive 1.0 high school credit.
+For each 3-credit hour college class taken, students receive 1.0 high school credit.
 Distance Education course offerings differ from year to year however, Timpview High School tries to maintain General Education (GE) courses consistent for high school and college graduation.